 Emissions Source Scope Scope 3 Category Purpose Data Process/Uncertainties Inter-warehouse freight (road and sea) 3 4 Movement of goods between sites and warehousing facilities Data obtained from Synlait's ERP system.
 The total weights moved between each site are multiplied by distance between the sites to calculate TKM.
 It is assumed all inter-island transfers have travelled by sea and are transported to and from the nearest port to the site.
 Refer also to "Restatements / Changes from FY23" section on page 51 for further detail on freight emissions calculation.
 Rail freight (inbound, outbound, and inter-warehouse) 3 4 Movement of goods between Lyttleton port and Dunsandel Trip data is obtained from internal recording via an excel query.
 Reimbursed car mileage 3 6 Staff use of own car for business travel Kilometres travelled is calculated from staff mileage claims.
 Using emission factor for private car default petrol.
-Staff commute 3 7 Staff travel fro Staff travel from home to work and back home Current financial year FTE head count for each site used to extrapolate on Working from home 3 7 category.
-Current financial year FTE head count for Synlait and Dairyworks used to extrapolate on results from the staff survey described in section above.
+Staff commute 3 7 Staff travel from home to work and back home Current financial year FTE head count for each site used to extrapolate on results from a company-wide survey that collected data on type of vehicle used, distance travelled to most frequent site, and number of days worked on-site per week.
+This company-wide survey asked how employees got to work or if they worked from home during the 'survey week'.
+The 'survey week' refers to a specific week during the financial year that people were asked to track their commute patterns.
+The survey was sent to every employee with an email address at Synlait and Dairyworks as well as provided opportunities for employees to complete the survey on their own device during break times.
+The survey had an 18% response rate with Synlait employees and 22% for Dairyworks employees.
+The results from these populations were then extrapolated to incorporate the total population.
+Exclusions include: 1.
+Staff who indicated they travelled by the Synlait provided bus are excluded from the staff commute totals as diesel is accounted for already.
+2. Staff who travelled by air transport were excluded as this is captured in the air travel emission data as it is booked by our travel agent.
+3. Staff who travelled by company car as these are included in a separate category.
+Working from home 3 7 Current financial year FTE head count for Synlait and Dairyworks used to extrapolate on results from the staff survey described in section above.
 The number of work from home or work remotely days from the survey week were extrapolated out to a 48 week working year then default emission factor applied.
 Taxi 3 6 Business travel Taxi emissions are associated to Synlait Corporate and Dairyworks Corporate using ERP extracted data.
 Air travel and hotels 3 6 Business travel The supplier provides a monthly usage report.
 The report includes travel distances and class of travel.
 Hotel information includes location and number of nights.
 This report and its associated GHG emission claims have been independently verified by Toitū Envirocare.
 On-farm emissions 3 1 Supply of raw milk On-farm emissions are GHG emissions from the dairy farms that Synlait has a direct supply agreement with, for the purchase of raw milk.
 For more details, please see the dedicated on-farm section on page 50.